Home Wiki > SDB:Configuring Scanners

 The SANE backends constitute the actual hardware drivers for the various scanner types; see http://www.sane-project.org/sane-backends.html.

 A backend can support various models if the various models can be addressed in the same way.
-Such models are compatible to each other to a certain extent because they understand the same "language".
+Such models are compatible with each other to a certain extent because they understand the same "language".
 Depending on the backend this language is of different kind:

 • It is a primitive kind of language when the backend must directly write specific values into the chip set which controls the actual scan-unit inside the scanner.
 The actual values differ from model to model.
 Wrong values may cause poor scan quality or may even damage the scanner.
 Examples: the models which are supported by the "plustek" backend.